exiaoranyang/vct-elo-tracker/README.md

 - `Scripts/`: to be run in the order listed above.
 A `makefile` is planned to be integrated.
 - `input/`: to run the code, paste the datasets from Ryan Luong's kaggle page.
 The `archive` folder should be pasted as a subfolder in  `input/`.
+- At the moment, `input/` and `output/` folders must be manually created.
+Alternatively, you can set up custom paths for input and output folders via the `config.yaml` file.
+At the present moment, the `C` value weights are only internally available, and the  `run_elo.R` cannot be run without removing `C` variable calculations entirely.
 - `config.yaml`: sets the parameters for how the elo calculations are run, and sets path options.
 I encourage exploring how the elo calculations run with different settings.

 ## Elo Calculation